 Constraints for ALLOW/DISALLOW CONNECTION and NONSTOP-CONNECTION

-The Allow/Disallow logic is the same as the Prognosis security grant/revoke statements and applies only to incoming connections.
+The Allow/Disallow logic is the same as the SECURITY Confivuration grant/revoke statements and applies only to incoming connections.

 By default (if no Allow/Disallow statements are added) all connections are allowed.